-- Attach a wrist strap to an unpainted metal surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
+- · Attach a wrist strap to an unpainted metal surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
 A wrist strap is for static control.
 It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 9.
-If necessary, remove the existing voltage regulator module.
-See "Removing the 02E/4B or 05F/6B processor voltage regulator module" on page 6. - 10.
-Remove the voltage regulator module from its antistatic package. - 11.
+Remove the voltage regulator module from its antistatic package. - 10.
 Install the voltage regulator module by completing the following steps: - a.
-Ensure that the voltage regulator module latches (A) are pushed out to the unlocked position before you install a new voltage regulator module.
+Ensure that the connector tabs (A) are pushed out to the unlocked position before you install a new voltage regulator module.
 See the following figure. - b.
 Carefully grasp the voltage regulator module along two edges and align it with the connector. - c.
 Insert the voltage regulator module into the connector.